Data analysis and modeling of biological systems

 Module 2 (Multivariate data analysis) :

 Open book written exam consisting of multiple choice questions, open questions and practical solution of exercises with R software on a computer.
-The exam is carried out on Moodle, in a computer room on campus, unless health regulations require that the exam be taken at a distance.
+The exam is conducted on Moodle, in a computer room on campus.
+Unless otherwise stated in the exam instructions on Moodle, only the use of the UCLouvain computer in the computer room is authorized to access the exam and electronic documentation, and the use of artificial intelligence is prohibited.

 Other information